zuojr/zuojr.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Incoming Information Systems PhD Student | AI and Sequential Decision-Making
+subtitle: AI and Sequential Decision-Making

 profile:
   align: right